-Government to try delaying vote on inquiry into whether PM lied to Parliament
+Government to try delaying vote on inquiry into whether PM lied to parliament

+Government to try delaying vote on inquiry into whether Boris Johnson lied to parliament

 Mr Johnson will be on an official trip to India when a Labour-led motion calling for a parliamentary investigation into whether he lied to the Commons takes place on Thursday.